João Sousa (footballer)

-João Guilherme Gonçalves de Sousa (born 13 May 1994) is a Portuguese footballer who plays as a central defender for Amora.
+João Guilherme Gonçalves de Sousa (born 13 May 1994) is a Portuguese footballer who plays as a central defender for Sport Arronches e Benfica.

 Club career

 Born in Belas, Sintra, Lisbon District, Sousa moved straight into the Primeira Liga from amateur football in the 2015 January transfer window, when he signed with Moreirense F.C. from Real SC.
 He made his debut in the former competition on 23 May of that year, coming on as a 78th-minute substitute in a 2–1 away win against F.C.
 Arouca that was his only appearance of the season.